Girl, Interrupted (film): Development

-In June 1993, Columbia Pictures fought off a number of other studios to buy the film rights to Kaysen's memoir.
+In June 1993, Columbia Pictures fought off a number of other studios to buy the film rights to Susanna Kaysen's memoir.
 Winona Ryder, who had also attempted to buy the film rights, ultimately partnered with producer Douglas Wick to develop the project as a star vehicle.
 The film was then stuck in development hell for five years, with three different scripts written but none satisfying Ryder and Wick, their reasoning being that Kaysen's book struggled to translate to film.
 Ryder approached James Mangold to direct, after seeing his film debut Heavy.
-Ryder, Wick and Mangold settled on a final shooting script in mid-1998, with Columbia pushing back production on the film until early 1999 in order for Ryder to shoot their horror film Lost Souls.
+Ryder, Wick and Mangold settled on a final shooting script in mid-1998, with Columbia pushing back production on the film until early 1999 for Ryder to shoot their horror film Lost Souls.

 Casting

 Because of the volume of strong female characters in the film, a number of young actresses sought parts in it.
 Reese Witherspoon, Christina Ricci, Katie Holmes, Gretchen Mol, Kate Hudson, Alicia Witt, Sarah Polley, and Rose McGowan all auditioned for unspecified roles.
 "It's the only decent thing out there that doesn't involve taking your clothes off," McGowan said in 1998.
 Mangold also met with Courtney Love to discuss the role of Lisa as well as Alanis Morissette for a role.
-Parker Posey turned down a role, while Leelee Sobieski signed on to play Daisy but dropped out weeks before filming began after receiving an offer to star in Joan of Arc.
+Parker Posey turned down the role of Lisa, while Leelee Sobieski signed on to play Daisy but dropped out weeks before filming began after receiving an offer to star in Joan of Arc.